-When two are more of the predictors are correlated, this phenomenon is called multicollinearity.
+When two or more of the predictors are correlated, this phenomenon is called multicollinearity.
 This affects the resulting coefficients by masking the underlying individual weights of the correlated variables.
 This is why model weights are not equal to feature importance.

 Ways to deal with multicollinearity